vluu03/cse15l-lab-reports/sshTutorial.md

 To begin this tutorial we will first need to get Visual Studio Code.
 To do this you go to this website [here]( https://code.visualstudio.com/) and follow the installation instructions.
 Once everything is downloaded, open it up and it should look something like this.
 ![Image](https://cdn.discordapp.com/attachments/1063006870299758622/1063220050061951038/image.png)
+Keep in mind that when you open up VS Code, it may look slightly different from this screenshot.

+## Remotely Connecting
+Now that VS Code is installed, we will learn how to connect your terminal to a remote server in the case that you need to use a speciifc system or device.
+First, if you are on a Windows device, you will need to install git